raulglezrdguez/DeveloperPlace/README.md

-- DeveloperPlace app developed with Blazor
+# DeveloperPlace app developed with Blazor

+## To develop the project:

+dotnet watch --project Client